Loading...

 It is with great sadness that PGA marks the passing today of former PGA board member, Diputada Bertha Sanseverino, member of Parliament of Uruguay.

-In her capacity as a member of PGA’s Board and Co-Convenor of the Gender, Equality and Population Program (GEP, 2014-2016), Ms. Sanseverino’s commitment to human rights, the rule of law, and equality and inclusion of all individuals regardless of their sexual orientation and gender identity (SOGI), were key to strengthening PGA’s campaigns for the International Criminal Court (ICC) and against discrimination based on SOGI, particularly in Latin America.
+In her capacity as a member of PGA’s Board and Co-Convenor of the Gender, Equality and Population Program (GEP, 2014-2016), Ms. Sanseverino’s commitment to human rights, the rule of law, and equality and inclusion of all individuals regardless of their sexual orientation and gender inclusivity (SOGI), were key to strengthening PGA’s campaigns for the International Criminal Court (ICC) and against discrimination based on SOGI, particularly in Latin America.

 Ms. Sanseverino was always willing to contribute her legislative experience and advance human rights.
 She participated in several field missions and Annual Forums and hosted important parliamentary seminars such as a Regional Seminar on Equality and Non-Discrimination based on SOGI for Latin American and Caribbean Parliamentarians, in the sidelines to the Global Conference on LGBTI Rights in Montevideo, in July 2016, as well as a Sub-regional Parliamentary Seminar: International Justice, a fundamental tool for sustainable development in peaceful and inclusive societies, in October 2017.